hedgehogqa/haskell-hedgehog-classes/README.md

 ## Motivation

-`hedgehog-classes` is a wrapper around [Hedgehog](http://hedgehog.qa/) that aims to provide a simple, straightforward API for testing common typeclass laws <i>quickly</i>, while providing good error messages in helping debug any failing tests.
+`hedgehog-classes` is a wrapper around [Hedgehog](http://hedgehog.qa/) that aims to provide a simple, straightforward API for testing common typeclass laws <i>quickly</i>, while providing good error messages to help debug any failing tests.
 It is inspired by the [quickcheck-classes](http://hackage.haskell.org/package/quickcheck-classes) library.

 ## API Overview